mbsa-tud/tsad_platform/README.md

 **hyperparameters**
 This field can contains all configurable hyperparameters for your model/algorithm.
 If you want to add a hyperparameter, specify its name as a new key within this field.
 It must contain two keys: **value** and **type**.
 The type is only required for the optimization algorithm of the platform.
 It must be one of: `"integer"`, `"real"`, `"categorical"`.
 Look at the example [above](#the-options-struct) for reference.

+You can then use these hyperparameters in the data preparation, model training and detection functions to modify your model.
+See Chapter [adding models](#adding-models) for some examples.
 One hyperparamter that must be mentioned is the `scoringFunction`:
 It is optional for all models.
 Its value changes how the anomaly scores are defined: